We lost an icon and a hero, but Kobe Bryant’s family lost much more

 The unthinkable tragedy robbed us from the second half of his greatness.

 His wife and three girls lost more than we could ever imagine.

 I have two girls of my own, so watching him as a father was just as special as watching him on the court.

 Days before the accident, we saw him talking hoops at a basketball game with Gianna.
 The moment quickly became an endearing gif and is now a memory.
 Dozens of videos have resurfaced to show us how deeply Kobe loved his girls, from Natalia’s and Gianna’s matching Lakers outfits when they were young children to Vanessa’s baby shower welcoming his fourth daughter Capri last summer.
 He was also father to 3-year-old Bianka.

 Kobe was enthusiastic about ushering Gigi, his “daddy’s girl,” along her path in basketball.
-After retiring, he became her coach for her Mamba Sports Academy team, part of an academy he started to strengthen and support young girls like his daughter.
+After retiring, he became her coach for her Mamba Sports Academy team, part of a group he started to strengthen and support young girls like his daughter.
 He exposed her to WNBA and women’s college basketball.
 Gianna had hoped to play for UCONN, according to a Los Angeles Times tribute to the nine crash victims.

 This loss has shocked us.
 It’s left us in tears and in disbelief.
 It’s left us trying to wake up from a never-ending nightmare.
 Kobe was a once-in-a-lifetime treasure.
 His influence spread far and wide, whether you enjoyed basketball or not.
 We’ll never get him back, and that’s hard to accept.